-(13) Other Program Initiatives: Describe the services to be provided that may include the implementation of initiatives such as incumbent worker training programs, on-the-job training programs, customized training programs, industry and sector strategies career pathway initiatives, utilization of effective business intermediaries, and other initiatives in the support of the board's vision and strategic goals described in Section III.
-WIOA §134(c)
+(14) Other Program Initiatives: Describe services provided that include implementing initiatives such as incumbent worker training programs, on-the-job training programs, customized training programs, industry and sector strategies career pathway initiatives, utilization of effective business intermediaries, and other initiatives supporting the board's vision and strategic goals described in Section III WIOA §134(c).

 Along with the provision of traditional training, work-based training options have proven to be an effective means of upgrading the skills of existing workers in this area and addressing the needs of high-value businesses.
 Work-based training options include customized training, on-the-job training, and work experience opportunities.
 CSH prioritizes work-based training options to businesses in the regionally identified Targeted Industry Sectors (Healthcare and Life Sciences, Logistics and Distribution, Biofuels and Renewable Energy, Niche Manufacturing [Aviation, Food and Beverage, Plastics, and Building Component Design], Agriculture and Information Technology).
-These industries were identified through analysis of labor market information, data provided by Enterprise Florida, local economic development organizations, community government and business, Catalyst Project determination and the Regional Targeted Occupations List.
+These industries were identified through analysis of labor market information, data provided by Enterprise Florida, local economic development organizations, community government and business, Catalyst Project determination and the Local Demand Occupations List.
 These industries add value to the local economy through the need for higher skill sets and payment of wages which allow for self-sufficiency.

-Work-based training is prioritized to employees of businesses for occupations on the Targeted Occupations List.
+Work-based training is prioritized to employees of businesses for occupations on the Demand Occupations List.
 Since its inception, ongoing changes to local work-based training options have included updating and streamlining of the application and agreement processes for employer ease, and refinement of the targeting process.
 Emphasis is placed on training to growing and emerging industries with high paying jobs that are in demand in the region.
-Non-profits as well as for-profit companies are served because our targeted sectors include life sciences which often include not-for-profit hospitals and bio-tech non-profit companies.
+Nonprofits as well as for-profit companies are served because our targeted sectors include life sciences which often include not-for-profit hospitals and bio-tech non-profit companies.
 Economic developers, community partners, and educators are included in our marketing efforts to increase usage of the area's services.
 The Board reviews labor market data and adjusts programs to meet the changing needs of the local area.
 Data is shared among community leaders, economic developers, chambers of commerce, business leaders, and board members.